-This security checklist aims to give DevOps professionals a list of security best practices they can follow according to their company stage.
+This security checklist aims to give DevOps professionals a list of DevOps security best practices they can follow to implement DevSecOps.

 Audit your infrastructure on a regular basisSeries A